Conclave: How does the secret election to choose the next Pope work?

 The method the Catholic Church uses to select their leader has remained virtually unchanged for the last 800 years

-Following the death of Pope Francis, the Catholic Church has chosen a date to elect its new leader, in a process virtually unchanged in 800 years.
+Following the death of Pope Francis, the Catholic Church will now elect its new leader, in a process virtually unchanged in 800 years.

 The system is known as the ‘Papal Conclave,’ and is a democratic process with a strong emphasis on working through multiple rounds of voting until a clear consensus emerges.